PostgreSQL (pronounced post-gress-Q-L) is a household name for open source relational database management systems.

-Its object-relational meaning that you’ll be able to use objects, classes in database schemas and the query language.
-In this tutorial, we will be demonstrating some essentials like creating, listing and deleting a database.
+It is object-relational, meaning that you’ll be able to use objects, classes in database schemas, and the query language.
+In this tutorial, we will be demonstrating some essentials like how to create, list, and delete a Postgres database.

-If you have already installed PostgreSQL on the Ubuntu 16.04 VPS server using our last tutorial, your next step is to create a database.
+If you have already installed PostgreSQL on the Ubuntu 16.04 VPS server using our last tutorial, your next step is to create a database using Postgres and the command line.
 You’ll be accomplishing this task by using the default superuser, postgres, to log in.

 Step 1: Login as the Postgres User.